 Anthropology has been taught at Oxford since E.B.
 Tylor began lecturing on the subject in 1883, and the first Professor of Social Anthropology, A.R.
 Radcliffe-Brown, was appointed in 1937.
-His successors have been Sir Edward Evans-Pritchard (1946-70), Maurice Freedman (1970-75), Rodney Needham (1976-90), John Davis (1990-95), and David Parkin (1996-2008).
+His successors have been Sir Edward Evans-Pritchard (1946-70), Maurice Freedman (1970-75), Rodney Needham (1976-90), John Davis (1990-95), David Parkin (1996-2008), and David Gellner (2008-).
 In 2006 a second Chair in Social Anthropology was established, to which Harvey Whitehouse was appointed from October 2006 (taking over from Professor Parkin as Head of School).
-David Gellner was elected to the first Chair in Social Anthropology with effect from October 2008, following David Parkin’s retirement.
+David Gellner was elected to the first Chair in Social Anthropology with effect from October 2008.

-The School brings together the Institute of Social and Cultural Anthropology (ISCA), the Institute of Human Sciences (IHS), the Institute of Cognitive and Evolutionary Anthropology (ICEA), the Centre on Migration, Policy and Society (COMPAS) and the Pitt Rivers Museum (which is governed through the University’s Academic Services and University Collections Group).
-Apart from the Museum, the School’s buildings are clustered together on both sides of Banbury Road (see map).
-In addition to staff offices, these buildings contain teaching spaces, library facilities (including the Tylor Library which houses 21,000 books, some 70 current periodicals, and about 14,000 pamphlets), meeting rooms, video-conferencing equipment, computing facilities, common rooms, and kitchens.
+Academically, the organizational unit for Anthropology is the School of Anthropology and Museum Ethnography.
+The School brings together the Institute of Social and Cultural Anthropology (ISCA), the Centre on Migration, Policy and Society (COMPAS), the Institute of Human Sciences (IHS), the Institute of Cognitive and Evolutionary Anthropology (ICEA), the Institute for Science, Innovation and Society (InSIS) and also aspects of the academic side of the Pitt Rivers Museum (PRM, which is governed through the University’s Academic Services and University Collections Group).
+ICEA includes the Centre for Anthropology and Mind (CAM).
+Apart from the Museum, the School’s buildings are clustered together on both sides of Banbury Road.
+In addition to staff offices, these buildings contain teaching spaces, library facilities (including the Tylor Library which houses 21,000 books, some 70 current periodicals, and about 14,000 pamphlets), meeting rooms, audio-visual equipment, computing facilities, common rooms, and kitchens.